Shelby County Sheriff calls use of new ‘e-shields’ a ‘regrettable mistake’

 The sheriff’s office says Bonner has “directed policy modifications that will prohibit those shields from being displayed or used outside of the Jail again.”

-The e-shields were bought with funds from the sheriff’s office jail operating budget.
-The shields reportedly cost $895 dollars each.
+The sheriff’s office says e-shields were bought with funds from the sheriff’s office jail operating budget.
+The shields reportedly cost $895 each.